giswqs/leafmap-book/CONTRIBUTING.md

 ## Get Started

 Ready to contribute?
-Here's how to set up `Geospatial Data Science with Microsoft Planetary Computer and Leafmap` for local development.
+Here's how to set up `Leafmap and Jupyter: Geospatial Data Science with Python` for local development.

 1. Fork the repo on GitHub.
 2. Clone your fork locally.